Split Together

 Cost: $700

 Last night I had a nightmare of nuclear war, vivid and horrifying, it seemed to last for hours.
 I woke up looking through the eyes of fear…war…the 2024 election.
-So, it was jarring right then to read Doug’s text about today’s theme of loving your enemies.
+So, it was jarring right then to read Doug’s text about today’s theme…loving your enemies.
 “No way,” I thought, “We need to get in a bunker!”

-Just a few minutes later Doug “coincidentally” started his sermon by addressing the political divide in the United States and how both sides see the other as an “enemy of freedom and democracy.”
-I have fallen into this trap many times myself with the accompanying heartburn and headaches!
-Republicans and Democrats hate each other almost as much as Jews and Romans did.
-Also, like 2,000 years ago, both sides get extremely uncomfortable when Jesus says, to be His followers, we must love our enemies.
+Just a few minutes later Doug started his sermon by ‘coincidentally’ addressing the political divide in the United States and how both sides see the ‘other’ as an enemy of freedom and democracy.
+Republicans and Democrats hate each other almost as much as Jews and Gentiles did 2,000 years ago.
+When Jesus told them they must love their enemies in order to be his disciples, everyone got extremely uncomfortable (and confused).